pkarwan/pkarwan.github.io/_posts/2021-7-10-Bike-Sharing.md

 # Process For Bike Sharing Analysis :
+1) Setup Repository to use between the team members and provide access

-1) For Data, we applied below process.
+2) For Data, we applied below process.
 - Analyse the Data
 - Come up with the required list of variables
 - filter data for weekday
 - Remove missing values
 - Convert specific variables as factor

-2) Visualization of data
+3) Visualization of data and analysis based on plots
 - Visualization of data done by creating plots as below.
 - Scatter plot of temp with cnt
 Scatter plot of atemp with cnt